56kcloud/Training/DockerCon/logging/getting-started.md

     is being generated in the background.
 Once the new dhparam.pem is in place, nginx will be reloaded.
     ```

-4. OK, stop and remove the `NGINX` container
+4. OK, remove the `NGINX` container

     ```
     $ docker rm -f nginx
     ```

     > This is the forceful way to remove it.
-Not recommend in production
+With great power comes great responsability.
+You are warned!

 5. Start `NGINX` with the suggestions from the log file